Anti-Infiltration Act: Opposition

 Taiwanese businesses and industry organizations located in China expressed opposition to the act, as did Terry Gou.

 James Soong, chairman of the People First Party, was critical of the act, as were multiple high ranking Kuomintang officials, including Han Kuo-yu, Ma Ying-jeou, William Tseng, Wu Den-yih, and Eric Chu.
-The Labor Party described it as "Second White Terror".
+The Labor Party described it in "White Terror 2.0".
 The former vice president Annette Lu commented that authoritarianism has been "restored".

 Before the bill's passage in December 2019, Taiwan Affairs Office spokeswoman Zhu Fenglian stated that it had "already caused alarm and panic" amongst Taiwanese businesspeople and students in China.

 Effects

 Tsai Ing-wen responded to criticisms of the Anti-Infiltration Act in a speech on 1 January 2020.
 After the act was promulgated on 15 January 2020, Tsai stressed that legal exchanges with China would not be adversely affected, and asked the Executive Yuan and Straits Exchange Foundation to clarify questions about the law.

 Flags of the People's Republic of China, first flown along Mofan Street in Jincheng, Kinmen, in 2018 to welcome Chinese tourists, were voluntarily taken down days after the Anti-Infiltration Act passed its third legislative reading, as residents feared that the law made flying the PRC flag illegal.

 Master Chain (大師鏈), a pro-Chinese government media outlet, withdrew from the Taiwan market following the passage of the Anti-Infiltration Act.

 The first warrants and searches under the purview of the act were carried out during the 2022 local election cycle.
 Legal actions for violations of the Anti-Infiltration Act during the 2022 elections continued into 2024.
 In August 2023, three individuals connected to united front organizations in Taiwan were indicted for violations of the law.
 In October 2023, the founder of the Taiwan People's Communist Party, Lin Te-wang, and two other party members were indicted under the Anti-Infiltration Act for undertaking pro-Chinese Communist Party influence operations in coordination with the Taiwan Affairs Office to interfere in elections.
+In 2025, The Taipei District Court found two of the three defendants not guilty.
 In December 2023, one month before presidential and legislative elections were to be held, seventeen indictments for violations of the Anti-Infiltration Act were issued.
 The same month, the former deputy chairman of the For Public Good Party and others were arrested on suspicion on contravening the Anti-Infiltration Act for receiving money from China to fabricate political opinion polling.
 In January 2024, a former Taiwan People's Party candidate, Ma Chih-wei, was arrested on allegations of receiving campaign funding from China in violation of the Anti-Infiltration Act.
 Investigative efforts expanded as the 2024 general election drew closer.
 Over fifty people were questioned by the Yilan District Prosecutors' Office for suspected violations of the Anti-Infiltration Act, and former legislator Chang Hsien-yao was questioned by the Ciaotou District Prosecutors Office.